Canceled and postponed events

 The Alzheimer’s Tennessee Foothills Walk: set for April 4 in Maryville has been postponed until June.
-A new sate will be announced.
+A new date will be announced.

-Friendsville High School Alumni Banquet: The event, originally set for April 25, has been canceled.
+Friendsville High School Alumni Banquet: The event set for April 25 has been canceled.

 Wolfstock Music Festival: The Town of Louisville has decided to postpone the festival until Sept.
 11-12 as a safety precaution related to COVID-19 pandemic.
 It was originally set for May 22-23.